-It's a lot to ask anyone to take on, let alone an 8-year-old.
-But for children with performing arts talents, this kind of education can, and undoubtedly does, work.
+It's a lot to ask any child to take on, but for those with exceptional performing ability this kind of education can be transformative.

-Choosing a specialist arts school
+Choosing a specialist performing arts school

-We can help
+We can help.

-Good Schools Guide Education Consultants has experts in specialist arts schools and in scholarships and bursaries.
+If you would like advice especially tailored to your child, the Good Schools Guide Education Consultants has experts in specialist arts schools and in scholarships and bursaries.
 We can work one-to-one with you to find the right school for your talented child.
 Contact us: [email protected] or 0203 286 6824.

 Competition for places.